-- We do not match charitable gifts to private foundations, supporting organizations, family or donor advised funds, or gifts to political or fraternal organizations.
+- We do not match charitable gifts to private foundations, family or donor advised funds, or gifts to political or fraternal organizations.

 - We match pledges after they are paid by the employee.
 Future pledges are not matched through the program.
 Payment of pledge must meet criteria of the program.
 If an organization’s program changes and is no longer eligible under the Matching Gifts Program criteria, payment will not be made.

 Beyond these requirements, as a corporate foundation, our program is subject to additional restrictions which limit our support of gifts to the following:

-- With regard to religious organizations, we are not able to provide general funding to any organization whose purpose is to promote or to discourage the observance or proselytization of religious beliefs.
-However, we will support religious organization funding of homeless shelters, soup kitchens or other social service needs.
-In this instance, the religious organization may be asked to provide proof of the social enterprise receiving funding.
+- We do not provide general funding to any organization whose purpose is to promote or to discourage the observance or proselytization of religious beliefs.
+However, we will support such organization’s funding of homeless shelters, soup kitchens or other social service needs.
+The organization may be asked to provide proof of the community project receiving funding.

 - In order to be consistent and in recognition of our significant corporate support of United Way, gifts to United Way are not matched, except in relation to bank-approved disaster relief efforts.